teelge/Shadowsocks-Server-byT/README.md

 ```

-# Make Sure To open The Tcp Port that You Specified In your Router Or Server Provider's Network Setting otherwise, you can't connect to this server!!!!
+# Make Sure that the TCP port That You Chose in the script is open by opening it on your router or server provider's network settings.
+Otherwise, you will not be able to connect to the server.!!!!

 # check Status of The Server With This Command
 ```